 - Alaska Airlines

 - Virgin Atlantic

 Do you have your own experience traveling with your pet on an airplane?
-Share your tips in the comments section!
+Are you familiar with an airline-approved crate we didn’t discuss above?
+Have any helpful insight for meeting airline standards for travel crates?
+Share your tips and experiences in the comments section!